 The City's Downtown Plan recommends a median-running BRT (see image on page 12 of this report).
 There are several benefits to this configuration.
 For one, the dedicated lanes can be transitioned into streetcar tracks when federal streetcar funding becomes available, which is advocated for in the Plan.
 The applicant's report also notes that running the BRT in the center of the roadway helps to minimize conflicts with vehicles turning to/from side streets and private entrances, which addresses a public safety concern, and also allows parallel parking along the curb.
 In addition, having the two bus lanes located in the center of the roadway helps to enhance the look and feel of a dedicated transitway.
-One design principle that has been consistent through the corridor is that two general purpose through lanes be maintained in each direction on Broad Street with any proposed transit configuration.
-It is important at this phase of the planning of the BRT system to better understand why a median-running operation was not chosen for the section from N. Foushee Street to N. 9th Street and what potential impacts that may carry for plans for a future light-rail system.
+The Urban Design Committee finds it important at this phase of the planning of the BRT system to better understand why a median-running operation was not chosen for the section from N. Foushee Street to N. 9th Street and what potential impacts that may carry for plans for a future light-rail system.